Katy Yaroslavsky: Los Angeles City Council

 In September 2021, Yaroslavsky announced that she would be running to replace Paul Koretz on the Los Angeles City Council for the 5th district.
 In the primary election, Yaroslavsky and Sam Yebri advanced to the general runoff election, with Yaroslavsky taking a majority of the votes.
 In the general election, Yaroslavsky won against Yebri in a landslide.

 In 2023, she was named to be on the Transportation Committee, the first all-female committee, alongside Traci Park, Eunisses Hernandez, Nithya Raman, and Heather Hutt.

 In 2024, Yaroslavsky introduced a motion to stop the fast-tracking of affordable housing in any areas of Los Angeles designated as part of the 8.5 square-mile Historic Preservation Overlay Zone.
 Prior to 2000, there were only 8 historic zones in L.A., but by 2024, they were 36.
 Housing advocates have criticized the historic designation process as being hijacked by NIMBY homeowners to block housing in their neighborhoods.
 Yaroslavsky's chief of staff justified the need to block affordable housing by pointing to the construction of a 70-unit affordable apartment building on a vacant lot in the affluent neighborhood Windsor Village.
 The chief of staff described the building as "egregious" and a "refrigerator box".

+In 2025, Yaroslavsky voted to oppose SB 79, which would allow more housing near metro and bus stations in Los Angeles.